Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

 **1. Problematic interop with Java.**
 [Java declares](https://docs.oracle.com/en/java/javase/23/docs/api/java.base/java/util/Map.html#of()) up to 11 `java.util.Map.of(K, V, K, V, ...)` overloads with even number of parameters and one more `ofEntries` overload with `vararg Map.Entry` parameter.
-It's hard to come up with reasonable operator convention for such a naming scheme.
+It's hard to come up with a reasonable operator convention for such a naming scheme.

 **2. Boxing performance problem.**
 The ideal solution from the design perspective would be: